It is

 Step 3:

-timber, to the shape of the base in order to contain the
+and fitting timber, to the shape of the base in order to

-concrete (as shown in the diagram).
-Check diagonals to ensure
+contain the concrete (as shown in the diagram).
+Check

 Step 4:

-Small amounts of water should be added at a time and mixed into
+water.
+Small amounts of water should be added at a time

-of the formwork.
-This can be then leveled off with a long
+This can be then leveled off with a long straight edge

-straight edge of timber resting on the formwork using a sawing
+of timber resting on the formwork using a sawing motion

 concrete.

-least 4 - 5 days for the concrete to set prior to assembling
+Allow at least 4 - 5 days for the concrete to set prior

-however....Large concreted areas to be used as garage or
+note however....Large concreted areas to be used as

-workshop floors, should be left at least 14 days before the
+garage or workshop floors, should be left at least 14

 Slab Base